 Biologist from Concordia University, Montreal, Canada and immunologist from the University of London, UK.
 Full professor at the Universidad Central de Venezuela (UCV) and Head of the Laboratory of Molecular Biology, Instituto de Biomedicina, UCV.
 He has published more than 100 articles in scientific journals and several book chapters.
 In 2005, he awarded by the most prestigious scientific award in Venezuela: Premio Fundación Empresas Polar “Lorenzo Mendoza Fleury” 2005.
 He was a member of editorial boards from the following scientific journals: Histology and Histopathology, Acta Microscopica, Dermatología Venezolana, Vitae, Immunobiology; and currently is Editor in Our Dermatology, Journal of Microbiology & Experimentation and International Journal of Clinical Dermatology & Research.
 Tapia is very active in the cyberspace with divulgative publications in various blogs.

-Bacteriologist and Clinical Laboratory from the University of Antioquia, Master in Microbiology and Parasitology.
+Bacteriologist and Clinical Laboratory from the Universidad de Antioquia, Colombia.
+Master in Microbiology and Parasitology.
 Ph.D. in Basic Biomedical Sciences with an emphasis in Molecular Biology.
 Full professor at the University of Antioquia, attached to the Institute of Medical Research of the Faculty of Medicine.
 Coordinator of the PECET Molecular and Computational Biology Unit.
 With more than 20 years working in leishmaniasis and tropical diseases.
 More than 70 publications in national and international scientific Journals.

 Full professor of Infectious and Parasitic Diseases at the Federal University of Piauí, Brazil.
 MD, Internist, and MSc in Tropical Medicine at the University of Brasília and DSc in Tropical Public Health at Harvard University.
 He is a practicing physician that has been studying visceral leishmaniasis for more than 30 years, from basic sciences to clinical medicine and epidemiology.
 He was one of the organizers of WL5, in Brazil, in 2013, and is past president of the Brazilian Society of Tropical Medicine.